NihaalShameem/Exploratory-Analysis-w-Leading-Causes-of-Death-In-NYC/README.md

 - Which leading causes correlated with which ethnicities ?

  ** These were a few questions I derived from looking at the data at first glance.
 Through cleaning, processing, and analyzing it I wrote many queries to find valuable isights and patterns that could aid me in seeing the mortality rates in NYC.**

+## Insights

+- Diseases of the Heart and Malignant Neoplasms (Cancer: C00-C97) were the two leading causes of death in New York City.
+Both male and females both have a high number of deaths from both of these leading causes.
+- Surprisingly there were variation between male and female death rates in total and from 2007 through 2019.
+- From diving deep into the data, I found that Mental and Behavorial Issues due to Alcohol & Asault ( Homicide) from the data were primarily in the Black Non-Hispanic & Hispanic communities.
+- Also , we see that death rates and total deaths were at a high from 2007 through 2010.
+Since they have gone doown and havent reached those numbers through 2019.